 Chronic Pain Management & Addiction

 Some patients who come into residential rehab treatment may have an addiction that stems from the overuse of opioid and other painkillers to treat chronic pain.
 Many of the drugs that are used for chronic pain have addictive potential, these include codeine, dihydrocodeine, morphine, oxycodone, fentanyl and buprenorphine.
 Evidence shows that these medications are not the most effective way to manage chronic pain in the long-term.
-Other non-opioid painkillers that have addictive potential include gabapentin and pregabalin.
+Gabapentin and pregabalin are further medicines used to influence pain perception which have an addictive potential.

 It is important that patients addicted to drugs who also suffer from chronic pain are shown ways to manage their condition without the use of addictive drugs.
 An inpatient, residential rehab programme is particularly beneficial for lasting recovery from painkiller addiction, complicated by chronic pain.